dxmv/google_clone/README.md

 1. **Crawler V3**
    - [x] Figure out what kind of search engine we want, and crawl those pages, like if we want a stocks serach engine or something more specific - Wikipedia
+   - [x] Add a user agent
    - [x] Remove outlinks from metadata in crawler
+   - [x] Add image links from the page to metadata
    - [ ] Add first paragraph to metadata
-   - [ ] Add image links from the page to metadata
-   - [ ] Add a simple delay
    - [ ] Batch write to both pages and metadata storage

 2. **Strip HTML tags**